 - Be nice – sometimes when people have low self-esteem, they can try and mask it by being overly critical or sarcastic about others.
 Carried to an extreme, this can lead to bullying behaviour.
 It sounds like a cliché, but being nice to other people, means they’ll be nice to you.
 Getting on well with others can bolster your self-confidence.

 - Be assertive – people with low self-confidence tend to react in one of two ways during a confrontation.
 It’s easy to feel as if you’re being attacked, so it can be hard to stick up for yourself.
 Some people simply surrender; others react with aggression to hide their insecurities.
 Don’t get angry but do stick up for yourself, in a calm, rational manner.

 - Don’t compare – there’s always going to be people who seem like they have the perfect life.
-You never know what life’s really like for anyone else.
-Everyone has their own challenges.
+But you never know what life’s really like for anyone else, and everyone has their own challenges.
 Focus on your own strengths and not on competing with others to build your confidence.

 - Make a list – write down five things you like about yourself, and keep them somewhere very visible.
 If you feel like it would help, write down three practical things about yourself that you would like to change or improve.

 The word “should” can be dangerous to our sense of self-esteem.
 It’s a word used to express beliefs about how you should or shouldn’t be, or things you should or shouldn’t do.

 Thinking too much about the word “should”, particularly in terms of achievements, appearance and relationships, can make us feel inadequate.
 Instead, try focusing on accepting and liking yourself as you are, and not as you should be.